Skip to main content

 New student guarantee

-The University guarantees to make an offer of accommodation to individual students who meet the following criteria:
+The University guarantees to make an offer of accommodation to applicants who meet the following criteria:

-• The student must be about to start their first year of an undergraduate or taught postgraduate course in Newcastle (PG research students are excluded)
+• are about to start their first year of an undergraduate or postgraduate taught degree

-• The student’s programme of study must be for at least one full academic year
+• are enrolled on a programme of study for at least one full academic year

-• The student must have applied for a full academic year’s accommodation by 31 July in the year that their course begins
+• have applied for a full academic year’s accommodation by 30 June 2024

-• Postgraduate students must have met the terms of their academic offer by 31 July in the year that their course begins
+• have met the terms of their academic offer (ie have an academic status of ‘Unconditional Firm’) by 31 August 2024

 Clearing and insurance guarantee

-The University guarantees to make an offer of accommodation to Clearing and Insurance students who meet all the following criteria:
+The University guarantees to make an offer of accommodation to clearing and insurance applicants who meet all the following criteria:

-• You are enrolled on your course for the full academic year
+• are enrolled on their course for the full academic year

-• You are joining us in accommodation for the full academic year
+• are joining us in accommodation for the full academic year

-• You are in the first year of your degree programme
+• are in the first year of their degree programme

-• You have had your place confirmed by Newcastle University following your UCAS application
+• have had their place confirmed by Newcastle University following their UCAS application

-• You have applied for accommodation by 28 August 2023
+• have applied for accommodation by 19 August 2024

 Appendix 2 - Non-guaranteed students

-(a) Returning students – subject to recruitment targets, a number of rooms may be reserved for returners. however, this is not guaranteed.
+a) Returning students – subject to recruitment targets, a number of rooms may be reserved for returners. however, this is not guaranteed.
 Returners must not have any rent arrears or other serious breaches of their existing tenancy agreements.
-Returning students will be contacted during the second term of their tenancy to express an interest in returning
+Students wishing to return can find further information and express an interest to return via the accommodation website (eligibility criteria apply).

-(b) Late applicants – students who applied or made Newcastle University their ‘firm choice’ after 31 July, but otherwise met all other conditions of the guarantee, will be classed as late applicants and will be processed after all guaranteed students and those from category a) have been made offers
+b) Late applicants students who applied after 30 June, but otherwise met all other conditions of the guarantee, will be classed as late applicants, and will be processed after all guaranteed students and those from category a) have been made offers.

-(c) Semester and other part-year students – applications are not processed unless there are vacant rooms still available after meeting the accommodation guarantee and after processing applications from categories a) and b)
+c) Semester, part-year students and distance learners applications are not processed unless there are vacant rooms still available after meeting the accommodation guarantee and after processing applications from categories a) and b).

 Policy owner: Senior Management Team, Accommodation Services